ABSESpy/ABSESpy/docs/paper/paper.md

 ## Positioning and comparison

 `ABSESpy` facilitates independent module creation, enabling an advanced human behavior framework and providing sophisticated time control and data integration tools. `ABSESpy` allows a more accurate and nuanced representation of SES dynamics, meeting the intricate requirements of real-world problem-solving and decision-making support.
-Its goal is to become a specialized package for the emerging SES field based on the `mesa` project, similar to the existing `abce` (a package aimed at providing an economic problem modeling framework, also a `mesa` package).
-Therefore, `ABSESpy` can take advantage of most of the benefits from the related projects (e.g., `mesa` and `mesa-geo`), such as visualization and geographic data processing.
+Its goal is to become a specialized package for the emerging SES field based on the `mesa` project, similar to the existing `abce` (a package aimed at providing an economic problem modeling framework, also a `mesa` package) [@taghawi-nejad2017].
+Therefore, `ABSESpy` can take advantage of most of the benefits from the related projects (e.g., `mesa` [@python-mesa-2020] and `mesa-geo` [@wang2022h]), such as visualization and geographic data processing.

 A possible competitor is `AgentPy`, but its goal remains to be a general ABM framework.
 Due to the need for more mature geographic data processing extensions like `mesa-geo`, building `ABSESpy` on top of the `mesa` project allows users to deal with real-world SES problems while putting less coding effort into setting up their model projects.
-Currently, many open-source SES models are published on the platform `CoMSES`; they primarily serve as heuristic models using `netlogo` software as their modeling foundation.
+Currently, many open-source SES models are published on the platform `CoMSES`; they primarily serve as heuristic models using `netlogo` [@netlogo] software as their modeling foundation.
 The visible advantage of `ABSESpy` lies in its well-structured design, which is suitable for large-scale SES modeling projects.
 It calls upon vast amounts of actual data for real-world problem modeling rather than merely heuristic modeling.
 Its tree-like structure allows `ABSESpy` users to couple models together, maximizing Python's advantages as a "glue language".

 ## Acknowledgment